 The criminal procedure code provides for a bail system and surety, but authorities did not implement these provisions.
 The law entitles detainees to immediate access to an attorney of their choice after a formal accusation, although detainees for various reasons may not have prompt or regular access to legal counsel.
 For example, detainees may have been unaware of the law, security forces may have ignored the entitlement to counsel, or the practice of seeking formal counsel was not a cultural norm.
 Authorities denied some detainees family visitation during the year.
 Families sometimes did not know the whereabouts of detained relatives.
 Incommunicado detention was a problem.
 The extent to which authorities failed to protect due process in the criminal justice system was unclear.

 Arbitrary Arrest: The law characterizes any opposition to the government as treason.
-Persons convicted of treason faced life imprisonment and were ineligible for pardoning.
-In the past the government arrested and filed charges on economic or criminal grounds against those expressing critical or differing views instead of charging its critics with treason.
+Persons convicted of treason may face punishment of up to 25 years in prison.
+In the past, the government arrested and filed charges on economic or criminal grounds against those expressing critical or differing views; charges of treason have become more common in recent years.

 There were reports of arbitrary arrests and detentions.
-Authorities frequently singled out human rights activists, journalists, members of religious groups, ethnic minorities, and dissidents, as well as members of NGOs who interacted with foreigners.
+Authorities frequently singled out for harassment, arrest, or detention human rights activists, journalists, members of religious groups, ethnic minorities, and dissidents, as well as members of NGOs who interacted with foreigners, or family members.
+The arrest and October conviction of Khursunai Ismatuallaeva, a medical doctor, on questionable fraud charges, drew international attention.

 Detainee’s Ability to Challenge Lawfulness of Detention before a Court: Persons arrested or detained are not entitled to challenge the legal basis or arbitrary nature of their detention while detained or obtain prompt release if unlawfully detained.
 Persons arrested or detained unlawfully may seek reimbursement for damages following release.
 Law enforcement authorities found guilty of unlawful detention or arrest may be punished by demotion or suspension for five years, correctional labor service for up to two years, or imprisonment for up to eight years.